HomeSpan/HomeSpan/docs/Reference.md

   * returns 0 if enabling OTA was successful, or -1 and reports an error to the Serial Monitor if not

 * `int enableOTA(const char *pwd, boolean safeLoad=true)`
-  * an alternative form of `enableOTA()` that allows you to programmatically change the OTA password to the specified *pwd*
-  * *pwd* must contain between 1 and 32 characters
+  * an alternative form of `enableOTA()` that allows you to programmatically change the OTA password to the specified plain-text *pwd*, which must contain between 1 and 32 characters
+  * the plain-text password you specify is automatically converted into a SHA256 hash (default) or MD5 hash (for legacy systems running on Arduino-ESP32 Cores *prior* to version 3.3.2) for use by the sketch for OTA uploads
-  * this command causes HomeSpan to ignore, but does not otherwise alter, any password stored using the 'O' command
+  * this command causes HomeSpan to ignore, but does not otherwise alter, any hashed password previously stored using the 'O' command
+  * as an alternative to setting *pwd* to your desired plain-text OTA password, you may instead specify your password in pre-hashed format as follows:
+    * if pwd begins with "0x" followed by exactly 64 hexidecimal digits HomeSpan interprets pwd as a SHA256 hash
+    * if pwd begins with "0x" followed by exactly 32 hexidecimal digits HomeSpan interprets pwd as an MD5 hash
+  * use SHA256 for devices running Arduino-ESP32 Core version 3.3.2 or later, else use MD5 for earlier versions
-  * returns 0 if enabling OTA was successful, or -1 and reports an error to the Serial Monitor if not
+  * this command returns 0 if enabling OTA was successful, or -1 and reports an error to the Serial Monitor if not

 * `void markSketchOK()`
   * marks the OTA State of the currently-running partition as *VALID*